TomasHubelbauer/vscode-settings/README.md

 beef with VS Code regarding `node_modules` is that it will expand whatever path to a typings file when I do Ctrl+click to go to a TypeScript definition.
 So I always have `node_modules` expanded which makes the Explorer pane useless.
 I have no option but to hide it then.
 I wish there was a different setting, something like `expand.exclude`.

+`"html.format.wrapLineLength": 0`

+This prevents Code from wrapping HTML lines that are too long by breaking them up and wrapping the attributes.
+I find the results almost always ugly and they usually are caused by long `a` elements with long links in `href` which is something
+I am perfectly comfortable with not getting wrapped.